The Complete Guide to Claude Code

 You can switch mid-flow.
 Just tell her what you want.

-Part 2C.
-What gets filled behind the scenes
+What she fills behind the scenes

 brain/Business/about-me.md. your raw wordsbrain/Business/my-business.md.
 Donna's organized readbrain/Business/Goals.md. your top prioritiesbrain/Preferences/Style.md. your voice patternsbrain/People/[name].md. one file per key personsamples/email-N.md. your email examples saved